BalduinLandolt/createStemmaR/README.md

 Export the taxonomy as .csv file.

 4. Run script.R
-The script should reate a valid .nex file of this alignment, calculate the matching tree, save the tree, and plot it.
+The script should create a valid .nex file of this alignment, calculate the matching tree, save the tree, and plot it.
+For this to happen, you'd need the same method calls as are used for the trivial or the random data (i.e. `read.csv()`, `make_trees()`, `plot_trees()`).